TwoPizza9621536/twopizza9621536.github.io/main/about/about.markdown

 This license states that:

-> * You are free to share, copy and redistribute the material in any medium or
+> - You are free to share, copy and redistribute the material in any medium or
      format.
-     * You are also free to adapt, remix, transform, and build upon the material
+     *You are also free to adapt, remix, transform, and build upon the material
      * for any purpose, even commercially.
-However…
-     * You must provide attribution to the author (me) with a link back to this website and the page that have material if applicable.
+However… *You must provide attribution to the author (me) with a link back to this website and the page that have material if applicable.
      * If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
      * You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 If you do not follow the license you have 30 days to correct the mistakes to follow the license and the mistake is still not corrected the license is terminated for you.

 To attribute make sure you have my name in the credits and/or state credits go to my name (Sam W) and hyperlink my name to the website `twopizza9621536.github.io` and the image or the caption